buildpacks/rfcs/text/0000-pack-buildpack-create.md

 [alternatives]: #alternatives

 - Do it by hand
-- A separate tool (no Pack) can create the scaffolding
+- A separate tool (not Pack) can create the scaffolding

 # Prior Art
 [prior-art]: #prior-art